-To support student success and promote a safe and healthy campus community, UCM requires new students to complete online prevention education courses.
+To support student success and promote a safe and healthy campus community, UCM requires new students to complete online health promotion courses.
 These courses are free and confidential, and provide information to help you get started strong at UCM.
 Each course also provides ways to get help or more information.

 Some courses are assigned before your first semester starts, and some are assigned after the semester begins.
 Not all courses are assigned to all new students.

 -- Go to the Student tab then Health Services

 -- Follow the instructions in the Office of Health Promotion block

 Due to the critical importance of the information in the Sexual Violence Prevention course, if the course is not completed by the first day of enrollment for the following semester, an enrollment hold is placed on student accounts until the course is completed.